-Gun control advocates often claim that the Founding Fathers couldn’t have conceived of repeating rifles when they drafted the Second Amendment to the Bill of Rights.
+Gun control advocates love to claim that the Founding Fathers couldn’t possibly have conceived of repeating rifles when they drafted the Second Amendment to the Bill of Rights.
 The history of Joseph Belton, an inventor and gunsmith from Philadelphia, and his correspondence with the Continental Congress proves otherwise.

 Intrigued by Belton’s claim, Congress ordered 100 examples of his “new improved gun.”
 They authorized him to oversee the construction of new guns, or alteration of existing guns, so that they were capable of discharging eight rounds with one loading and that he “receive a reasonable compensation for his trouble, and be allowed all just and necessary expences [sic].”

-For example, 100 specially-armed men were equivalent to 200 regularly-armed men, or more.
+For example, 100 specially-armed men were the equivalent of 200 regularly-armed men, or more.
 For his ability to double the manpower, he felt that he was entitled to £1,000 from each state that he armed 100 of their men.

 Belton must have realized immediately that his demands were more than outlandish because the next day, on May 8, he wrote a letter to John Hancock lowering his fee to £500 for doubling, £1,500 for tripling, £2,000 for quadrupling, and so forth.